scitedotai/scite-zotero-plugin/README.md

 ## Installation

-- Get the XPI file and install it in Zotero following the normal plugin procedure.
+- Get the XPI file from `https://github.com/scitedotai/scite-zotero-plugin/releases` and install it in Zotero following the normal plugin procedure.

 ## Changelog